-Members subscriptions totalled £174k in 2021/22 (£181k in 2020/21).
-The costs of member services a little above the previous year at £955k in 2021/22 (£947k in 2020/21).
 It is congruent with the objects and aims of the charity and the Charity Commission's guidance on Public Benefit, that subscriptions paid by members cover only a small percentage of the costs of providing member services with the surpluses achieved in the trading operations of HFMA subsidising the balance of the costs.
 The trading surpluses are also used to subsidise conferences and events which also run at a planned loss as noted above.

-The costs of e-learning, Bitesize, packages are roughly the same year-on-year at £480k in 2021/22 (£479k in 2020/21).
-With income up the result is an increased contribution at \pm 346k in 20221/22 (\pm 247k in 2020/21).
+The costs of e-learning, Bitesize, packages are up year-on-

+year at £505,000 in 2022/23 (£480,000 in 2021/22).
+With income slightly down the result is a decreased contribution at £256,000 in 2022/23 (£346,000 in 2021/22).
+This line of activity provides an important contribution to cover the costs of the association's activities.

-It should be noted that the surplus in the trading subsidiary HFMA Ltd of £1,016k (£460k in 2019/20).
-This is an excellent result and is as a result of good levels of commercial activity despite a challenging year for the conference centre, 110 Rochester Row.
-This surplus is passed by gift aid to HFMA and was used by the charity to subsidise the cost of activities and services provided to the members of HFMA as noted above
+It should be noted that the surplus in the trading subsidiary HFMA Ltd of £819,000 in 2022/23 (£1,016,000 in 2021/22).
+This is a good result although lower year on year.
+This is due to a number of lower margin activities taking place in terms of events which were run face-to-face rather than online and so gives a lower margin.

+This surplus is passed by gift aid to HFMA and was used by the charity to subsidise the cost of activities and services provided to the members of HFMA as noted above.